Porsche 911 Common Problems

 The window is easy – a good automotive upholstery or top center can replace that old, tired plastic rear window very economically.

-This is very common and very annoying for the person with their head in there looking for something.
+This is very common and very annoying for the person with their head stuck in the engine bay looking for something.

 The hydraulic struts on either side of the hood or lid fail over time.
 This is annoying but also dangerous – the latch on both the hood or the engine lid can give your head a nasty blow if it falls down unannounced.

+If your AC system blows warm air, the most common issue is a lack of refrigerant.
 Over time the refrigerant from the AC system will find its way out of the hoses and joints.
-If, however you refill the system and sometime later the system is again low on refrigerant, there is clearly a larger than normal leak.
+If, however, you refill the system and sometime later the system is again low on refrigerant, there is clearly a larger than normal leak.

 Leaks can occur at any section joint or hose, however, one of the most common and missed places for the leak is at the lower corner of the front condensers.

 Debris from leaves and road dirt can build up tucked in the extreme lower corner of the condensers of the 911.
 The debris can hold moisture and degrade the aluminum to point were a hole can appear.
 This is almost impossible to see or clean out without the bumper being removed.

 The refrigerant leak often goes undetected even to a sniffer without the debris being cleaned away.
 Check this thoroughly before making any other assumptions.
 The AC compressor for example, rarely has issues and a low refrigerant situation can prevent the compressor from engaging.

 If your battery has gone flat or required a change, you may experience some of these issues.